-Teachers can direct students to complete Foundational Content in the My Stuff Math Library.
-The My Stuff Math Library is a content bank that includes guided and independent practice activities for every topic of K–5 math.
-After students complete foundational content in My Stuff, they can return to the Student Feed to complete grade-level content.
-Teachers have visibility into My Stuff content completed in the Student Report.
+Teachers can easily bookmark foundational lessons that students can access in the Math Library.
+The Math Library is a content bank that includes guided and independent practice activities for every topic of K–5 math.
+After students complete foundational content in the Math Library, they can return to the Student Feed to complete grade-level content.
+Teachers can see bookmark lesson completions in the Pace Report and Student Report.

-For students that need a deeper intervention, teachers can re-assign students to foundational content.
-In addition to guided and independent practice, this option provides students with additional adaptive and lesson-aligned fluency work to build automaticity and deepen number sense.
+Teachers can also re-assign foundational lessons to students who need a deeper intervention.
+In addition to guided and independent practice, this option provides students with additional adaptive and lesson-aligned fluency work to build automaticity and strengthen number sense.
 Teachers should monitor the Student Report to assess the intervention and diagnose when students should return to grade-level learning.